Here’s the first of my three short stories based on the given picture.

 “Happy Holi !!”
-Today this chant sounded like din to her.
+They showered her with blissful wishes but today this chant sounded like din to her.
 This was the happy neighborhood where she and her husband Karan had lovingly celebrated their festivals, ever since they settled in this big city.

-But exactly two years ago on Holi day, when Karan – a royal Rajput, had clashed with a rival Rajput in his ancestral village, all colors had faded.
+But exactly two years ago it was on Holi day, when Karan – an impulsive royal Rajput, had clashed with a rival Rajput in his ancestral village, and all colors had faded from their life.
 Only one color bled and that was red.
-Karan vanished from his village, while she, the only witness to the drama, came back to the city.
+Karan vanished from his village, while she, the only witness to the drama, had come back to the city.

 As the joyous crowd continued to shower colors that blended with the pouring rain, Simran gazed dumbly at the puddles.
 There were various hues – green, yellow, purple – but she saw only ‘red’.

-Soon the crowd departed and the drum beating became faint.
-Suddenly she moved, and decided.
-She’ll contact the police.
+Soon the crowd departed and the drum-beating became faint.
+After sitting for long reliving the past, suddenly she moved and decided, that she’ll contact the police.